MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compliance-reports.md

 # Intune compliance reports for updates

-With Intune, you can deploy updates to Windows 10 devices by using policies for [Windows 10 update rings](../protect/windows-10-update-rings.md)  and [Windows 10 feature updates](../protect/windows-10-feature-updates.md).
+With Intune, you can deploy updates to Windows 10 devices by using policies for [Update rings for Windows 10 and later](../protect/windows-10-update-rings.md)  and [Feature updates for Windows 10 and later](../protect/windows-10-feature-updates.md).
 To help you monitor and troubleshoot update deployments, Intune supports the following reporting options:

 - **Reports in Intune**:
-  - **Windows 10 update rings** – Use a [built-in report](#reports-for-windows-10-update-rings-policy) that's ready by default when you deploy update rings to your devices.
+  - **Windows  and later update rings** – Use a [built-in report](#reports-for-windows-10-update-rings-policy) that's ready by default when you deploy update rings to your devices.
-  - **Windows 10 feature updates** *In public preview* – Use [two built-in reports](#reports-for-windows-10-feature-updates-policy) that work together to gain a deep picture of update status and issues.
+  - **Windows 10 and later feature updates** *In public preview* – Use [two built-in reports](#reports-for-windows-10-feature-updates-policy) that work together to gain a deep picture of update status and issues.
 These reports require you to configure data collection from devices before the reports can display data about feature updates.

 - **Update Compliance**: